-Each coil is shipped with an external tie plate that should be used to secure the coil to the furnace.
-It should be installed on the back side of the coil using the dimpled pilot holes.
+Each coil is shipped with external tie plates that should be used to secure the coil to the furnace.
+They should be installed on the back and both sides of the coil using sheet metal screws.
 See Figure 7.

-FIGURE 7: Horizontal Left or Right application (Right Shown)
+FIGURE 7: Horizontal Left or Right Application (Right Shown)